-Who are the key stakeholders of an RPA project?
+Who are these 6 key stakeholders of an RPA project?

 Sometimes implementing a Robotic Process Automation (RPA) process in your organization can be daunting.
 In many cases, the process is placed at a very crucial place that everything needs to be checked, verified and built to perfection for an RPA project to be successful.

 At Skcript, we have worked with more than five significant clients to implement complex RPA process in industries like manufacturing, banking, transaction verification, logistics, and healthcare.

 ⚠️ Pro Tip: Learn about RPA Discovery Workshops

 We believe that the structure below will help an RPA implement be successful in any company with near-zero implementation error rates.

 Let me list them down for you with a quick one-liner for each role:

 - RPA Champion: the person on the client site who has the authority to approve the process the vendor is proposing;

 - RPA Project Manager: responsible for setting the timeline and deadline for an RPA implementation, making sure the project is off the ground with proper implementation technologies and keeping everyone in the client side posted about the developments;